Node.js HTTPS: Quick & Easy Guide

 rm csr.pem

-Okay, so now you should find two files, one cert.pem, which is the certificate and key.pem, which is the private key.
-Now, these files need to be under the same directory where your server file will reside.
+Now you should find two files, one cert.pem, which is the certificate and key.pem, which is the private key.
+These files need to be stored under the same directory where your server file will reside.
 With this, you now have an SSL connection ready.

 Building an HTTPS Server